Home

 Next, we’ll go over some FAQs related to the voltage regulator:

-Here are six questions car owners commonly ask about the voltage regulator:
+Here are some questions car owners commonly ask about the voltage regulator:

 The primary purpose of the voltage regulator (aka alternator voltage regulator) is to provide a steady and reliable voltage to your vehicle battery and other electrical components.